IDMNYU/CreativeCoding_LadyK_Fall_2022_Section_C/Sketch_1.md

 ## Sketch 1 Composition

-#### Due Feb 7th 18:00 EST
+#### Due Sept 21 18:00 EST
 #### Submit on openProcessing (check Slack announcement channel for invitation and syllabus for URL)

-_Come to class on Feb 7th with the sketch started and we will demo how to submit it together in class_
+_Come to class on Sept 14th with the sketch started and we will demo how to submit it together in class_

 Create a sketch that uses a multitude of shapes, and shapes that are different.
 Use a variety of colors, both for the shapes and the background.
 Create a composition or collage with these shapes.
 I encourage you to be abstract, rather than literal.
 Yet, in the abstract, there can be some likeness to reality.